rust-lang/chalk/book/src/engine/major_concepts.md

 ## Goals

 A "goal" in Chalk can be thought of as "something we want to prove".
-The engine itself understands [`HhGoal`]s.
-Goals of are consist of the most basic logic, such as introducing Binders (`Forall` or `Exists`) or combining goals (`All`).
+The engine itself understands [`HhGoal`]s. `HHGoal`s consist of the most basic logic, such as introducing Binders (`Forall` or `Exists`) or combining goals (`All`).
-On the other `Context::Goal` represents an opaque goal generated externally.
+On the other hand, `Context::Goal` represents an opaque goal generated externally.
 As such, it may contain any extra information or may be interned.
 When solving a logic predicate, Chalk will lazily convert `Context::Goal`s into `HHGoal`s.

 There are three types of completely opaque `HhGoal`s that Chalk can solve:
 `Unify`, `DomainGoal`, and `CannotProve`.
 Unlike the other types of goals,